ivozandhuis/reuseDeVries/paper/paper.md

 Finally we will evaluate the process: was it worth the trouble and what did we gain?
 Formally: what was the Return on Investment?

 ## The dataset of De Vries
 De Vries created a dataset with a sample of elite inhabitants of Amsterdam in 1854 and 1884.
-The fact that they were elite was derived from the fact that they were sampled from the electoral roles
+The fact that they were elite was derived from the fact that they were sampled from the electoral roles.

 * the dataset De Vries
  * original research
- * original data; EASY; conversion from SPSS
+ * original data; EASY;

+## Workflow creating data as Linked data

 ### The horror that is called .POR
 * Save as CSV